OpenLAIR/ClawChain/DEVELOPER.md

 ### Codex regression flow

-Use this when changing shared adapter infrastructure to ensure Codex did not regress.
+Use this when changing shared runtime infrastructure to ensure Codex did not regress.

 1. Run setup for the current platform.
 2. Confirm `chain-status local-operator` returns `ok: true`.